nlasheras/aoc-2021/README.md

 ### Day 5

 For todays solution I opted for implementing a `Point` class since it was much easier to write a line renderer with a bit of vector math.
 My renderer implementation worked without a change for part 2.
 I used a bit of time playing around with functional library.

+### Day 6

+After implementing the straightforward solution for the first part, I tried inmediatelly trying to get the second solution using that implementation.
+In my computer the program started advancing slower around day 180 (where theres is about 35 million fishes).
+Then I figured there would be a smarter way of simulating the fishes and I think I found the intended way to do it.